 Concerning the impact of the epidemic on the households, 163 households (85%) reported that their income had fallen since March 1st.
 Households where the head was a salaried worker, or had a university degree appeared to be least financially impacted, with only 67% and 63% reporting an income reduction (Figure 10).

 Of the included households, 11 reported a death in the household during the period of the epidemic.
-The mean age of people who died was 69.5 years and none of these deaths was reported to be COVID-related.
+The mean age of people who died was 69.5 years and none of these deaths was reported to be known as COVID-related.

 Concerning the impact of the epidemic on the daily living of the studied communities, 560 of the respondents (56%) reported having to reduce daily activities, including 492 (49%) who reported reduced work hours because of confinement.